liuzuxin/safe-mbrl/readme.md

 ```
 The script will parse all the sub directories in the `path/to/stored/` that contain `result` in the folder name.
 ![image](/data/figures/pg1-Reward.png)

+Horizontal lines can be used as convergence values for model-free methods, as recalled from the proposed paper.
+Simply run:
 ```
 python script/plot.py data/pg1/ensemble-rce data/pg1/ensemble-cem --hline 14 15 --linename Test1 Test2
 ```
 ![image](/data/figures/TestFigure3.png)

-Horizontal lines can be used as convergence values for model-free methods, as recalled from the proposed paper.

-The script does not yet support reading a combination of model-free and model-based data as their data files are coded differently.
+The script does not yet support reading a combination of model-free and model-based data as their data length vary a lot.
+As a result, the plot may only show the curves for the model-free methods.
 Be careful when selecing the paths to files.

-#### Arguments and Parameters
+#### Arguments and Parameters for plot.py
 | Flags and Parameters  | Description |
 | ------------- | ------------- |
 | Mandatory argument  | list of paths to data `progress.txt`; all sub-directories of the paths will be scanned.  |